 Dycom Industries, Inc. Appoints Jason T. Lawson As Vice President and Chief Human Resources Officer

-/EIN News/ -- PALM BEACH GARDENS, Fla., Oct.
-10, 2022 (GLOBE NEWSWIRE) -- Dycom Industries, Inc. (NYSE: DY) today announced the appointment of Jason T. Lawson as Vice President and Chief Human Resources Officer.
+PALM BEACH GARDENS, Fla., Oct.
+10, 2022 (GLOBE NEWSWIRE) -- Dycom Industries, Inc. DY today announced the appointment of Jason T. Lawson as Vice President and Chief Human Resources Officer.
 Mr. Lawson brings more than 25 years of human resources and cross-functional leadership experience to Dycom where he will be responsible for the strategy and direction of HR programs, policies and practices.
 This includes providing leadership for organizational design and effectiveness, talent acquisition, learning and development, recognition and retention, total rewards and other programs.

 For the last 20 years, Mr. Lawson held various leadership positions in human resources for Installed Building Products (IBP), one of the nation's leading installers of insulation and other building products.
 Most recently, he served as IBP's Vice President of Human Resources.
 Mr. Lawson holds a Bachelor of Science degree in Human Resources from Franklin University and currently holds the Society for Human Resources Management Senior Certified Professional (SHRM-SCP) certification.